teuben/teunix/Install/Linux_U20.04.md

   Rejected : adding explicit view, screen not available ! :  "HDMI-2"
 - sometimes installing a new app will result in mime-types  to get messed up.
 More than once I got surprises when i wanted to open a URL (.html file) or PDF file.
-- gimp now refused to load a 2nd image,
+- when firefox gets updated, it refused to continue, wants to restart, but that never works, and you have to remember to Restore Previous Session

 ## Solved Issues